lstrojny/homebridge-ble-thermobeacon/README.md

       // Publish button press as lock
       //
       // Publish button pressed state as a lock.
+Pressed button is presented as
+      // unlocked, otherwise locked.
 Can help identify the beacon "buttonAsLock": "<boolean>",